 How do we provide for our pupils?

-The attainment of our DL pupils can be raised through a variety of interventions.
+The attainment of our PP pupils can be raised through a variety of interventions.
 At St Mark’s the following range of provision has been employed, as appropriate, for these pupils:

 - Purchasing specialist support, audit of provision, developing the vision of the school